Chloeeeex/INT303-Student-Performance-Prediction/README.md

 - Explore additional **ensemble learning techniques**.
 - Improve interpretability using **SHAP** or **LIME**.
 - Experiment with other balancing techniques like **class-weight adjustments**.

+*The overall architecture and core logic of this code were conceived by me, with AI assisting in optimization and partial implementation.*